Blazkowich/GetEndPointFinder/README.md

 ## Contributing

-Contributions to the ScaNet project are welcome!
+Contributions to the ScanApi project are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/your-feature`).